 You should update your email list and remove inactive subscribers who have not engaged in the past 6 months or more.
 Also, you should give it a try to re-engage them.
 Ask them if they’d like to update their preferences and information.
 This way, you can eliminate your list.
 By eliminating the bad data, you’ll be what you need, eventually.

-If you need some advice on some email list cleaning service, click the link below:
+If you need some advice on and want to see the comparison of some email list cleaning service, click the link below:

 In order to avoid spam complaints, you should use a double opt-in form.
 This way, you can collect the real data and provide your value to people who want them!